 Rent can be reduced my mutual agreement in writing and signed by both parties.
 The government website has a template available showing the parties need to show the value of the rent reduction and the period of time it relates to.

-It results in a one off payment to the landlord where a temporary rent reduction has been agreed.
+The scheme results in a one off payment to the landlord where a temporary rent reduction has been agreed.
 Eligibility for the grant requires the tenant to be renting in a private rental, they have experienced and can demonstrate financial hardship as a result of COVID-19, their rent expense is more than 30% of their household income and the household has less than $5,000 in savings.

 The tenant and the landlord must agree on a rent reduction and complete a rent relief application form.
 If they are unable to reach an agreement it must be referred to the Office of the Residential Tenancy Commissioner to determine options.
 The tenant needs to be able to prove their eligibility for the scheme using the following: